Mini Cooper 2006-2013 used car review

 Minis have a plastic cooling tank and reservoir unit that sits low on the front plastic subframe.
 This makes them prone to fracture if the car is bottomed out on a road calming device or driven over a hazard.
 A quick check underneath will confirm if any damage has occurred.

-The electric power-steering pump is prone to failure.
 This can cost up to $2,000 to replace because it is not an easy job.
 Make sure the Mini you are looking at can turn smoothly from lock to lock before purchase.
 Other electronics are also known to fail on occasion, so ensure the electric windows, mirrors, accessories and air-conditioning all work well.

 Cost of ownership